-M2K Seating Systems LLC, Tachi-S Engineering USA and Takata Safety Systems USA announced a joint venture at the school bus industry meetings held in Myrtle Beach this week.
+M2K Seating Systems LLC, Tachi-S Engineering USA and Takata Safety Systems USA planned to announce the venture at the school bus industry meetings in Myrtle Beach, S.C., in late October.

 The joint company, SynTec Seating Solutions, will be based in North Carolina and will be owned by M2K, Tachi-S and Takata.

 M2K produces school bus seating with and without restraint systems.
 Tachi-S produces auto and truck seating, and Takata produces automotive safety systems.

 M2K, whose shareholders and managers have decades of experience in the school bus industry, will be the majority shareholder of SynTec.

 Several other companies are supporting the joint venture with engineering and production facilities throughout North America, including Irvin Automotive (seat upholstery), Woodbridge Group (seat foam) and BHM Technologies (seat frames).